Evert Ploeg: Commissions

-Ploeg has painted portraits of clients with international renown, such as pop star Ben Lee, fashion identity Peter Morrissey, film actor Richard Roxburgh, art collector & philanthropist John Schaeffer AO, the late 'Mr Movies' Bill Collins OAM and Dr Paul Scully Power - Australia's first astronaut in space.
-The lion's share of his assignments originates from commercial and corporate institutions, which saw him paint, for example, Mrs Tamie Fraser AO for the Australiana Fund in 2018 and Prof. Fred Hilmer AO, eighth Vice-Chancellor of The University of New South Wales and Deputy-Chairman of the Westfield Group, with the work included in the 20/20 exhibition at the Australian National Portrait Gallery (2018).
+The majority of Ploeg's commissions originate from commercial and corporate institutions, which led him to paint, for example, Mrs Tamie Fraser AO for the Australiana Fund in 2018, Prof. Fred Hilmer AO, eighth Vice-Chancellor of The University of New South Wales and Deputy-Chairman of the Westfield Group, with the work included in the 20/20 exhibition at the Australian National Portrait Gallery (2018).

-Before committing his entire career to portraiture, Ploeg worked as a trained illustrator for 13 years, having graduated East Sydney's Design College (now: National Art School) in 1984.
-His work was commissioned by prestigious department stores, international cosmetic companies, leading advertising agencies and major publishing houses and was regularly featured in editorial and advertisement spreads in fashion magazines of the day.
-For example, he was commissioned to illustrate the re-publications of Australian classic children's stories, such as We of the Never, Never and Clancy of the Overflow by Australian poet Banjo Patterson (Angus & Robertson (1987, 1989 & 1990).
-For this kind of work, he received a coveted award from publisher Random House for Outstanding Cover in 1999.
+Before committing to portraiture, Ploeg worked as a trained illustrator for 13 years, having graduated East Sydney's Design College (now: National Art School) in 1984.
+His work was commissioned by department stores, cosmetic companies, advertising agencies and publishing houses and was regularly featured in editorial and advertisement spreads in fashion magazines.
+He was commissioned to illustrate the re-publications of Australian children's stories such as We of the Never, Never and Clancy of the Overflow by Australian poet Banjo Patterson (Angus & Robertson (1987, 1989 & 1990).
+For this kind of work, he received an award from publisher Random House for Outstanding Cover in 1999.
 Following this success, publisher Hodder Headline enlisted Ploeg to illustrate the cover jackets for seven books of Geoffrey McSkimming's children's adventure series Cairo Jim (1996).